mgastner/cartogram-cpp/README.md

     make -C build
     sudo make install -C build

+If your computer has multiple cores, you may use the `make` command with the `-j` flag to use all your cores, or `-j` followed by a number to use the specified number of cores (like `-j4` to use 4 cores).
+You may perform the entire installation at once with:

+    sudo cmake -B build; sudo make install -j -C build

+Using lesser cores than you have is recommended so that your computer still has some headroom for other tasks.
+Thus, it may be a good idea for you to modify the above snippet, appending your preferred number of cores to `-j`.

 ### Troubleshooting

+- If compilation was previously working for you, and seems to have suddenly stopped working, you may remove the `build` directory with `rm -rf build` and run the installation commands again.
 - If running `cmake -B build` gives you an error, it is likely that a dependency was not installed correctly.
 Rerun the appropriate commands above to install the required dependencies and try again.
 - If you get a error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build` above.